 It requires time and focus to do correctly and see results.

 If your team is like most we work with, your marketers are perpetually bogged down with a to-do list that can be longer than the Nile River.
 That means content is almost always pushed to the bottom of the list of priorities.

 Your content manager might not be writing every piece, but it’s their job to coordinate the content marketing effort, whether that means managing the editorial calendar and assigning content ideas to different team members, editing their work, or interviewing subject matter experts.

-But now comes an even more important question: Is it worth it to have a full-time content marketing manager?
+But now comes an even more important question: Is this ownership worth the annual cost of a content manager?